CISPA-SysSec/fuzzing-restarts-fuzzbench/README.md

 - `*_3.sh`:
   - this is the fuzzer configuration for Sileo with fixed restart times + AFL++ as competitor
   - **Fuzzers**: aflplusplus, sileo_aflpp_corp_del_purge, sileo_aflpp_corpus_del_force_30, sileo_aflpp_corpus_del_force_60, sileo_aflpp_corpus_del_force_240
+- `*_cov_all.sh`:
+  - this uses also the fuzzer configuration from the paper, but all targets at once for the coverage experiment.
+- `*_bugs_all.sh`:
+  - this uses also the fuzzer configuration from the paper, but all targets at once for the bug experiment.

 As an example: